 There will be many ups and downs, especially in the beginning, she adds.
 It is the hard work and the belief that it will pay off in the end that has carried her so far.
 And if you love what you do, like Isabell, there is no reason not to work:

 “It’s an intrinsic feeling of knowing you’re good enough if you work at it.
 And day by day getting better and better because of your work.
 Then you are confirmed in your beliefs.”

 Isabell’s great passion is to spot a talented young horse and to train it to bring it all the way to the top level in dressage.
 Because she loves what she does every single day, she never has to worry about whether one day it will be too much or if at some point it will bore her.

-It is rather a matter of responsibility, both to the employees in the stable and not least to the horses.
-And once you have found what really drives one, then it is not at all difficult to take responsibility, having to manage an entire barn or having to perform when it really matters.
+It is acutally a matter of responsibility, both to the employees in the stable and not least to the horses.
+And once you have found what really drives you, then it is not at all difficult to take responsibility, having to manage an entire barn or having to perform when it really matters.
 Therefore, passion is the most important tool in trying to gain success.

 “Off course you make mistakes.
 It happens for everyone.
 But there are no failures, only learning experiences.
 Failure shouldn’t be final unless you accept that it is.”

 Instead of looking at something like a defeat, you should turn the plate around and look at a defeat as a personal gift full of learning experiences that makes you stronger!
 We all have problems, disappointments and frustrations, but it is the way in which we choose to deal with defeat that makes us better more than anything else we do.

 And this attitude towards defeat is a fundamental building block in the winning mentality of many top riders and top athletes in general.
 Turning the negative into something positive and analyzing the experience, is important to improve your riding, Isabell says.